 As we wait for votes to be counted, I suggest we prepare our hearts.
 You might not like how this election turns out.
 Your candidate might not be chosen.
 Even so, your attitude toward the President matters to Jesus.

 Americans tend to harbor bad attitudes toward the President.
 We view opposing candidates as our enemy.
 Even if our candidate wins, our attitude changes during their term.
 We go from steadfast supporters to relentless critics.
 Even Christians feel entitled to slander the President.

 This is to our shame.
 The Bible expects us to have a godly attitude toward the government.
-The ungodly attitude of many Christians has eroded our influence in America.
-We must understand that our attitude toward the President is part of our discipleship to Jesus.
+The ungodly attitude of many Christians is eroding our influence in America.
+Like it or not, your attitude toward the President is part of your discipleship to Jesus.

 A Biblical Attitude

 Paul explains how we ought to relate to the government: “Everyone must submit himself to the governing authorities, for there is no authority except that which God has established” (Romans 13:1).
 Government is a God-ordained institution.
 We honor Him by placing ourselves under their authority.

 Paul continues, “Give everyone what you owe him: If you owe taxes, pay taxes; if revenue, then revenue; if respect, then respect; if honor, then honor” (Romans 13:6-7).
 It displeases God when we disrespect the President.
 He expects us to honor and appreciate the leaders of our nation.

 He also wants us to pray for them.
 Paul asks “that requests, prayers, intercession and thanksgiving be made…for kings and all those in authority” (1 Timothy 2:1-2).
 We ought to pray for our new President and ask God to give him discernment to lead our nation wisely.